jiangzt/jiangzt.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an assistant professor at the Research Institute of Multiple Agents and Embodied Intelligence, Pengcheng Laboratory, China.
+I am currently an assistant professor at the Research Institute of Multiple Agents and Embodied Intelligence, Pengcheng Laboratory.
 Before that, I received my PhD at Xi’an Jiaotong University in March 2023, advised by  <a href="https://gr.xjtu.edu.cn/en/web/zhujh">Prof. Jihua Zhu</a>.
 I was a postdoctoral researcher at <a href="https://mbzuai.ac.ae/">Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)</a>, from 2023 to 2024, working with <a href="https://lemondan.github.io/">Prof. Xiaodan Liang</a>.
 I was a Visiting Scholar at Monash University, from 2019 to 2021, working with <a href="https://www.xiaojun.ai/">Prof. Xiaojun Chang</a>.

 My current research interests is Embodied AI.